zzzprojects/docs/eval-expression.net/pages/documentations/eval-execute.md

 ---
 Name: Execute Method
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # How to use the Execute Method?

 The `Execute` method allows you to execute any C# code or expression at runtime.

-It could be from a very simple math expression from an user input:
+It could be from a very simple math expression from a user input:

 ```csharp
 // Let's assume the user input is from someone that wants to solve a Facebook math problem